As a general rule, you should pitch print publications first when you pitch a story idea.

 Travel writing is huge in the digital world.
-But the king is still print media.
-Even travel bloggers and travel website editors grudgingly admit that print media is still the gold standard.
+But, print media is still the king.
+Even travel bloggers and travel website editors grudgingly admit that print media is the gold standard.

 I would caution you that in the long run, the strategy of having most, or all of your work published online will not advance your travel writing career.